-- Meadowfield School will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - o Providing leaflets and information at the school reception - o A page on the school website is dedicated to online safety at home - o Information pages exist within the home/school EHCP diaries - o Information, posters and updates are sent to parents via Weduc and via our Facebook page - Meadowfield School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
-This is achieved by:

-- o Information on the school website - o Information pages exist within the home/school EHCP diaries - o Information and updates are sent to parents via Weduc and via our Facebook page - Acceptable Use Policy and Online Safety Policy - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
-Think before you scare'
+- Meadowfield School' will build a partnership approach to online safety and will support parents/carers to become aware and alert of the potential benefits and risks and to reinforce the importance of children being safe online by: - o Providing leaflets and information at the school reception - o A page on the school website is dedicated to online safety at home - Information pages exist within the home/school EHCP diaries - o Information, posters and updates are sent to parents via Weduc and via our Facebook page - Meadowfield School will ensure parents and carers understand what systems are used to filter and monitor their children's online use at school, what their children are being asked to do online, including the sites they will be asked to access and who from the school (if anyone) their child is going to be interacting with online.
+This is achieved by: - o Information on the school website - o Information pages exist within the home/school EHCP diaries - o Information and updates are sent to parents via Weduc and via our Facebook page - Acceptable Use Policy and Online Safety Policy - Where the School is made aware of any potentially harmful risks, challenges and/or hoaxes circulating online, national or locally, we will respond in line with the DfE 'Harmful online challenges and online hoaxes' guidance to ensure we adopt a proportional and helpful response.
+Additional local advice and support is available for DSLs and SLT via the Education Safeguarding Service and our 'Think before you scare' blog post.